DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-02-27-Pipeline-pattern.md

 ## When to use
 - Commonly used in scenarios where we need to execute the asynchronous tasks in sequence.

+- The Pipeline pattern is very useful in parallel design when we can didive an application up into series of tasks to be performed in such a way that each task can run concurrently with other tasks.
+It is important that the output of each task is in the same order as the input.

+    If the order does not matter, then a parallel loop can be performed.
+When the order matters and we do not want to wait until all items have complete task A before the items start executing task B, then a Pipeline implementation is perfect.

 <br>